 Because of its near-total dependence on petroleum fuels, the U.S. transportation sector is responsible for about a third of our country’s climate-changing emissions.

 To reduce our overall carbon footprint as well as C02 emissions associated with copier installations and service, Global Office uses only hybrid vehicles in its fleet.
 Additionally, we have purchased carbon offsets for our company vehicle fleet.
 Hybrids and EVs offer a lower carbon alternative to legacy gasoline-powered vehicles.

 We are committed to using the best available technology to reduce our carbon footprint.

 Reduced Office Footprint

-In urban areas the personal automobile is the single greatest polluter because emissions from millions of vehicles on the road add up.
-Burning one gallon of gasoline creates about 20 pounds of CO2—which means the average vehicle creates roughly 6 to 9 tons of CO2 each year.
+In urban areas, the personal automobile is the single greatest polluter because emissions from millions of vehicles on the road add up.
+Burning one gallon of gasoline creates about 20 pounds of CO2—which means the average car generates roughly 6 to 9 tons of CO2 each year.

 We employ a variety of strategies to reduce commuting via automobile.
-Telecommuting, staggered hours, encouraging the use of public transportation and video conferencing all contribute to a reduced carbon footprint.
+Telecommuting, staggered hours, encouraging the use of public transportation, and online meetings all contribute to a reduced carbon footprint.